Handbell Musicians of America Governance

 In this section, you will find information about the governance and corporate activities of AGEHR, Inc., dba Handbell Musicians of America.
 Open the sections below for more details on each topic.

 National Board Chats

 Below are links to financial reports provided by the Executive Director based on year-end financial compilations prepared by a third-party accounting firm.
-Beginning with Fiscal Year 2014, this is a more detailed State of the Guild report.

 The fiscal year of AGEHR, Inc. begins October 1 and concludes September 30.

 The National Board of Directors has two in-person meetings each year.
 One in October and the other in March or April.
 These meetings typically last 3-4 days and include reports from the Executive Director on the activities of the national staff and volunteer committees he/she oversees (referred to as the Consent Agenda), review and discussion of the financial position of the corporation, discussion of activities and concerns of Area boards, concerns and questions raised by members, and a considerable amount of time visioning about the future of the organization.
 It is through this visioning process that the board develops Ends Policies (goals) and Limitations (policy) for the Executive Director and, by extension, national staff.